“A preview of Mitt Romney’s America,” said Cecile Richards

 “Without a doubt, what is happening in New Jersey is a preview of Mitt Romney’s plan for women’s health in America.
 Like Chris Christie, Mitt Romney has made it clear he cares more about politics than women’s health.
 Mitt Romney has vowed to end the federal family planning program that provides preventive health care for more than five million people a year, and to strip all federal support for Planned Parenthood.
 This would have devastating consequences for women across the country.”

 To date, six family planning health centers have closed as a result of Christie’s anti women’s health policies.
-For more on the impact of the elimination of women’s health funding in New Jersey, please click here.

 In 2010, Governor Chris Christie (R-NJ) eliminated a state budget line that provided basic reproductive health care services for over 136,000 patients.
 These services included lifesaving cancer screenings, birth control, prevention and treatment of STIs, breast health services, Pap tests, and other health screenings.
 This funding was not used for abortion services.